superduper-io/superduper/docs/content/core_api/intro.md

-# Core superduper usage
+# Core Superduper usage

-In this section we walk through how to perform the key operations with superduper.
+In this section we walk through how to perform the key operations with Superduper.
 There are three key patterns C-A-E:

 ***Connect***